Warren & Migliaccio, L.L.P.

 Can wages be garnished for credit card debt in Texas?

-What defenses help win a credit card debt lawsuit?
+What defenses help win a credit card debt lawsuit in Texas?

-Strong defenses include four‑year statute of limitations, lack of standing without ownership proof, incorrect amount owed, and prior settlement or bankruptcy discharge.
-Any solid defense forces creditors to prove every element.
+Strong Texas defenses include the four-year statute of limitations, lack of standing without ownership proof, incorrect amount owed, and prior settlement or bankruptcy discharge.
+Any viable defense forces real proof.

 What happens if you miss the answer deadline in Texas?

-Missing the 14‑day deadline in Justice Court or 20‑day deadline in County/District Court leads to automatic default judgment without creditor proving their case.
-File Answer immediately upon service to preserve defenses.
+Missing the 14-day JP or Monday-after-20-days County/District deadline risks an automatic default judgment.
+File your Answer immediately upon service to preserve defenses.

 Does bankruptcy stop a credit card lawsuit immediately?